FilipaPereira00/FilipaPereira00/README.md

 # Hi, welcome :wave:  #

-My name is Filipa and I'm a Software Engineering Master's student at University of Minho. 	:computer: :computer_mouse:
+My name is Filipa and I'm a Software Engineering Master's student at [University of Minho](https://www.uminho.pt/PT). :computer: :computer_mouse:

-I was born and raised in Braga,Portugal and technology is a longtime passion of mine.
+I was born and raised in Braga. :portugal: :round_pushpin:

+Technology , science and computers are longtime passions of mine.
+I have always wanted to study something that would not only incorporate these topics but would also provide challenges where I could put my competencies to the test.
+This is why I decided to become a Software Engineer.

 # Social Media #